February 1, 2014

 That doesn’t leave much time for play.
 But even to the extent we want to promote meaningful learning in young children, the methods are likely to be counterproductive, featuring an emphasis on the direct instruction of skills and rote rehearsal of facts.
 This is the legacy of behaviorism: Children are treated as passive receptacles of knowledge, with few opportunities to investigate topics and pose questions that they find intriguing.
 In place of discovery and exploration, tots are trained to sit still and listen, to memorize lists of letters, numbers, and colors.
 Their success or failure is relentlessly monitored and quantified, and they’re “reinforced” with stickers or praise for producing right answers and being compliant.

-This dreary version of early-childhood education isn’t just disrespectful of children; decades of research show it simply doesn’t work well — and may even be damaging. [[ADDENDUM: Even putting aside the potentially harmful social and emotional effects of attending an academically oriented preschool, a large 2018 study was the latest to confirm that any academic benefits are quickly washed away.
-Low-income children who attended preschool actually performed worse a few years later than a carefully matched comparison group who didn’t attend.]]
+This dreary version of early-childhood education isn’t just disrespectful of children; decades of research show it simply doesn’t work well — and may even be damaging. [[ADDENDUM: Even putting aside the potentially harmful social and emotional effects of attending an academically oriented preschool, a large 2022 study was the latest to confirm that any academic benefits are washed away.
+Low-income children who attended a traditional statewide preschool program actually performed worse in third grade, and then again in sixth grade, than a carefully matched comparison group who didn’t attend.]]
 The same approach has long been over-represented in schools that serve low-income African-American and Latino children; indeed, it was described by the late Martin Haberman as the “pedagogy of poverty” and it continues to find favor in inner-city charter schools.
 If we’re not careful, calls to expand access to preschool will result in more of the same for younger children whose families can’t afford an alternative.

 Consider the basic equity argument.
 Proponents of universal pre-K cite research about the importance of early-life experiences, arguing that children in low-income families are at a real disadvantage in terms of intellectual stimulation, exposure to literacy, and so on.
 That disadvantage, they point out, can reverberate throughout their lives and is extremely difficult to reverse.